 If the sensor lights are on, you’ll want to check the garage door opener itself.
 Use the instruction manual to reset the up-force and down-force.
 This will vary by brand -- each unit is different -- but all electric garage doors will offer some flexibility here.
 It may just be a matter of simple adjustments to the opener to recalibrate the correct tension.

-If you’ve done all of that and it still won’t function properly, it’s probably time to call in a professional to service it.
+If you’ve done all of that and it still won’t function properly, it’s probably time to call in a garage door repairprofessional to service it.
 Sometimes there’s an issue inside the mechanism, and you’ll need an expert to diagnose and repair it.
 Good luck!

 Updated April 15, 2018.